 What do you drink with turkey?

 Knowing which wines go with turkey relies on understanding which flavors complement specific textures.
 Turkey is not a strongly flavored meat, so your drink selections should bring out the hints of flavor in a dish.
 The best choices will be similar to those for a wine pairing with chicken.
 To get you started, here’s a brief list of some of the best wines to pair with turkey:

 - California Chardonnay

 You can also make great use of whiskey, vodka, and beer for turkey dinners.
 Here are some suggestions along those lines:

 - Vodka Collins

 Growing your experience with food and wine pairing is an ability that pays several dividends.
 It improves your bar management skills, makes you a better host, and levels up your cooking prowess.
 Pay attention to what your guests order most, so you can continue creating knockout meals.

 Some rules were made to be broken, though, so remember you have the freedom to experiment with new flavors.
-As long as you’re making food for yourself, you can get as creative with pairings as you want.
+As long as you’re making food for yourself, you can get as creative with drink and food pairings as you want.